 High blood pressure makes men twice as likely and women three times more likely to get heart failure.
-However, people who manage their high blood pressure can greatly reduce their risk of heart failure.
+However, having your high blood pressure well managed can greatly reduce your risk of heart failure.

 People who have hypertensive heart disease with heart failure have a higher risk for: